buckmanc/cheatsheets_and_checklists/docs/cheatsheets/10_commandments_for_makers.md

 ## 10. Use more cooling fluid

-If I could go back in time and tell my young self anything–any specific thing at all–it would be this: Use more cooling fluid!
+If I could go back in time and tell my young self anything - any specific thing at all - it would be this: Use more cooling fluid!